London, England, United Kingdom Jun 20, 2013

 Analysis

-01Shuffle T's impression of fellow battler Harry Baker was a standout comedic moment, frequently cited by fans as one of the most memorable parts of the battle.
+01Shuffle T's spot-on impression of fellow battle rapper Harry Baker was a comedic high point, frequently cited by fans as one of the most memorable moments of the battle.

 What fans loved